nicholflowers/Retrieval-Augmented-Generation-RAG-system/README.md

 ### 🔹 Evaluation

-- Combined two metrics: an LLM-as-a-Judge score for semantic correctness and completeness, and RAGAS context precision for retrieval quality
-- Chose LLM-as-a-Judge over plain cosine similarity, which does not capture deep semantic correctness, and paired it with precision so retrieval failures could be separated from generation failures
-- Scored the engineering and marketing personas separately and ran the best configuration across all 75 gold questions
-- RAGAS context precision proved token-heavy at scale, since it issues an LLM call per retrieved chunk, so it was used for focused comparisons rather than the full 75-question batch, which relied on the LLM-as-a-Judge score.
-The trade-off is real: precision gives a sharper read on retrieval quality but costs too much to run on every evaluation.
+Evaluation was designed to measure both answer quality and retrieval quality independently, allowing generation failures to be distinguished from retrieval failures.

+For answer quality, I used an LLM-as-a-Judge framework that compared generated responses against a set of labeled gold answers and scored them based on semantic correctness, completeness, and relevance.
+This approach was selected over embedding-based similarity metrics, which often reward lexical overlap while missing substantive differences in meaning.

+For retrieval quality, I used RAGAS Context Precision, which evaluates whether the retrieved document chunks are actually relevant to the question being asked.
+Tracking retrieval precision separately proved valuable during experimentation because it exposed cases where weak answers stemmed from poor retrieval rather than poor generation.

+Engineering and marketing personas were evaluated independently, and candidate configurations were compared across embedding models, chunking strategies, retrieval settings, prompts, reranking approaches, and generation models.

+A practical challenge emerged during large-scale evaluation.
+RAGAS Context Precision requires an LLM evaluation call for each retrieved chunk, making its computational and token costs grow rapidly with both dataset size and retrieval depth.
+While the metric was highly informative during targeted experiments, it became prohibitively expensive to run across the full 75-question benchmark.
+As a result, Context Precision was used selectively during tuning and ablation studies, while final large-scale comparisons relied primarily on the LLM-as-a-Judge metric.
+This tradeoff balanced evaluation rigor against operational cost and reflects a common challenge in production-scale RAG evaluation.

 ## 🏆 Results